-Video has become the go-to medium for many employees yet few organisations are making the most of what it offers, says one industry expert.
+Video has become the go-to medium for many employees yet few organizations are making the most of what it offers, says one industry expert

 “HR is just starting to use video in a compelling and important way,” says veteran filmmaker Vern Oakley.
 “Unfortunately, most of the video that surrounds corporate – including HR – is not very effective.”